graphistry/graphistry-cli/hardware-software.md

 ### Virtualization

 Graphistry works with Nutanix and likely other NGC/RAPIDS-capable virtualization environments.
 Please contact our team for further information.
+The surrounding HW/SW requirements still apply.

 ### OS & Docker